 Looking Back, Looking Ahead: Connections to History and Social Science in Grades 3, 4, 6, and 7

 Grades 3, 4, and 5 provide students with foundational knowledge about their own state, country, and continent.
-In grades 6 and 7, students will study global geography, ancient civilizations, regional issues in the world of today, and selected topics in the history of each region.
+In grades 6 and 7, students will study global geography and ancient and classical civilizations throughout the world.

 Grade 5 Content Standards

 Building on knowledge from previous years, students should be able to:

-Topic 1: Early colonization and growth of colonies
+Topic 1.
+Early colonization and growth of colonies

-Supporting Question: To what extent was America a land of opportunity?
+Supporting Question: To what extent was North America a land of opportunity, and for whom?

-Explain the early relationships of English settlers to Native Peoples in the 1600s and 1700s, including the differing views on land ownership or use, property rights, and the conflicts between the two groups (e.g., the Pequot and King Philip’s Wars in New England).
+Explain the early relationships of English settlers to Native Peoples in the 1600s and 1700s, including the impact of diseases introduced by Europeans in severely reducing Native populations, the differing views on land ownership or use, property rights, and the conflicts between the two groups (e.g., the Pequot and King Philip’s Wars in New England).